SystemsApproach/ops/monitor.rst

 various subsystems are timestamped, it is possible to establish correlations among them, which is helpful when debugging a problem or deciding whether or not an alert is warranted.
-We give examples of how such telemetry-wide functions are implemented in practice today, as well as discuss the future future of generating and using telemetry data, in the final two sections of this chapter.
+We give examples of how such telemetry-wide functions are implemented in practice today, and discuss the future of generating and using telemetry data, in the final two sections of this chapter.

 6.1 Metrics and Alerts
 -------------------------------